 Handling Complaints

 Many more people come up to the desk to rip us off.
 And the ones who complain to our AG about the “worst things we’ve done” are almost always those people, because the honest people that just made a mistake reading a sign, or bring up the sign that show that we made a mistake- we always honor it.
-I have not yet seen (and I say seen because it’s possible I haven’t seen a few injustices) someone come up with an honest to goodness UPC error that we don’t correct.
+I have never found an honest to goodness UPC error that we did not correct.

 Then you have to consider another factor of this law.
-We’ve had half of the Metro working at this store- or someone in their family.
-We’ve had pricing guns stolen from us, and we’ve had a few idiots work for us.
-We’ve actually caught people coming through and marking things the wrong price over where the right price is supposed to be.
+We’ve had half of the Metro area working at this store- or someone in their family.
+We’ve had price guns stolen, and we’ve had a few idiots work for us.
+We’ve actually caught people coming through and marking things the wrong price over where the correct price.
 We’ve caught people carefully peeling up stickers from other items and gluing them faultlessly on something else.
-Sorry, but it’s unrealistic that we’re going to give someone a 15.00 retail bag of dog food for 90 cents.
+Sorry, but it’s unrealistic that we’re going to give someone a $15.00 (retail) bag of dog food for 90 cents.
 But we have people that will argue it.

 Managers Attempt to Satisfy Customers Needs